 WHAT TO EXPECT AT SECRET BEACH NUSA CENINGAN

-A shallow colourful reef stretches across the bay making it difficult to swim.
-If you adventure down to the far left corner of Secret Beach Nusa Ceningan you can find a sandy spot to walk out past the reef for a swim and a snorkel.
+If you adventure down to the far left corner of Secret Beach Nusa Islands you can find a sandy spot to walk out past the reef and body bash in the waves.

-If you have a hammock on hand, there are two palm trees on Secret Beach Nusa Ceningan that are perfect for hanging it up and taking in the serenity.
+If you have a hammock on hand, there are two palm trees on Secret Beach Nusa Ceningan that are perfect for hanging it up and beach bumming for a while!

 HOW TO GET TO NUSA PENIDA

 Ferries operate daily to Nusa Penida from Pemelisan Harbor in South East Bali.
 You can book the ferry online in advance to guarantee the lowest price.

 The ferry ticket to the Nusa Lembongan also includes a hotel pick-up from your accommodation in Bali and dropped directly to the pier at Pemelisan Harbor.
 The boat trip takes approximately 45-minutes to Nusa Penida Island.

 Get your ticket: Ferry from Bali to Nusa Penida